What you need to know about a low-carb diet and your kidneys

 What is the evidence for a low-carb, ketogenic diet increasing the risk of kidney stone formation?

-Kidney stones have been reported in children with epilepsy who use special, highly-restrictive versions of ketogenic diets, but supplementing with potassium citrate may reduce the risk of kidney stones five-fold.11
+Kidney stones have been reported in children with epilepsy who use special, highly-restrictive versions of ketogenic diets, but supplementing with potassium citrate may reduce the risk of kidney stones five-fold.17

-While so far only anecdotal, certain contributing factors could increase the risk of kidney stones while on a keto diet, especially if you have already had an attack of kidney stones.
-These factors include not drinking enough water, eating too many vegetables that are high in a chemical called oxalate, taking high doses of vitamin C supplements, not consuming enough calcium or magnesium, and eating too much protein.
+Certain contributing factors could increase the risk of kidney stones while on a keto diet, especially if you have already had an attack of kidney stones.
+These factors include not drinking enough water, eating too many vegetables that are high in a chemical called oxalate, taking high doses of vitamin C supplements, not consuming enough calcium or magnesium, and eating a very high protein diet.
+Read more about these potential contributing factors in our Learn More section.

 Potential contributors to kidney stones on low carb

 1. Not drinking enough water.
 Transitioning to a low-carb diet can lead to water loss in body tissues.
-Dehydration concentrates the urine and the minerals that form the kidney stones.
-(Clinical Nutrition Research 2015: Nutritional management of kidney stones (nephrolithiasis) [overview article; ungraded]) Stay well hydrated as you start keto eating.
+Dehydration concentrates the urine and the minerals that form the kidney stones.21 Stay well hydrated as you start keto eating.

 2. Consuming too many high-oxalate foods.
 Spinach, avocados, raspberries, turnips, tomatoes, Brussels sprouts, celery, almonds, Brazil nuts, pine nuts, and cashews are all high oxalate foods that are commonly consumed on a low-carb diet.
 These foods can increase calcium oxalate stone formation simply by increasing the amount of oxalate in our blood.
-This does not mean that everyone eating these foods will get stones, but those who are already susceptible to stone formation may trigger stones by increased consumption of these foods.
-(The oxalate content of food 2008 [strong evidence]) Watch your intake of these foods if you are susceptible to kidney stones.
+This does not mean that everyone eating these foods will get stones, but those who are already susceptible to stone formation may trigger stones by increased consumption of these foods.22 Watch your intake of these foods if you are susceptible to kidney stones.
 If you’ve never had a kidney stone, you can continue to eat these healthy low-carb foods.

 3. Not having enough dietary calcium.
 Because calcium binds to oxalate in the digestive tract, consuming too little calcium can increase oxalate absorption, thereby promoting calcium oxalate stone formation.
-Thus, potentially the worst combination for kidney stone risk could be a low-calcium, high-oxalate diet, which some may follow on a low-carb diet, especially if they have a dairy sensitivity.
-(Clinical Nutrition Research 2015: Nutritional management of kidney stones (nephrolithiasis) [overview article; ungraded]) While dairy products are a very good source of calcium, other good low-carb calcium sources are sardines and salmon, nuts and seeds like pecans, pistachios, and macadamia nuts, as well as leafy green vegetables like kale, bok choy, and cabbage.
+Thus, potentially the worst combination for kidney stone risk could be a low-calcium, high-oxalate diet, which some may follow on a low-carb diet, especially if they have a dairy sensitivity.23 While dairy products are a very good source of calcium, other good low-carb calcium sources are sardines and salmon; nuts and seeds like pecans, pistachios, and macadamia nuts; as well as leafy green vegetables like kale, bok choy, and cabbage.

 4. Supplementing with high-dose vitamin C. Some people starting a low-carb diet worry that by cutting their fruit consumption they won’t get enough vitamin C so they take vitamin C supplements.
-However consuming large amounts of vitamin C supplements may increase urine oxalate concentrations and promote the formation of calcium oxalate stones.
-(Clinical Nutrition Research 2015: Nutritional management of kidney stones (nephrolithiasis) [overview article; ungraded]) Food sources of vitamin C are unlikely to cause kidney stone formation so get your vitamin C instead from great low-carb sources like bell peppers, berries (except raspberries), broccoli, and low-oxalate leafy greens.
-(Vitamin C and Disease: Insights from the Evolutionary Perspective)
+However consuming large amounts of vitamin C supplements may increase urine oxalate concentrations and promote the formation of calcium oxalate stones.24 Food sources of vitamin C are unlikely to cause kidney stone formation so get your vitamin C instead from great low-carb sources like bell peppers, berries (except raspberries), broccoli, and low-oxalate leafy greens.25

 5. Magnesium deficiency.
-Although no studies yet prove magnesium deficiency causes kidney stones, some studies suggest magnesium supplementation prevents stone formation.
-(Journal of the American College of Nutrition: Effects of magnesium hydroxide in renal stone disease [clinical observation; weak evidence]) Since magnesium deficiency can be an issue when transitioning to a keto diet, pay attention to adequate mineral supplementation.
+Although no studies yet prove magnesium deficiency causes kidney stones, some studies suggest magnesium supplementation prevents stone formation.26 Since magnesium deficiency can be an issue when transitioning to a keto diet, pay attention to adequate mineral supplementation.
 For more information, please see our guide Electrolytes on a keto diet.

 6. High protein intake.
 As noted above, a high protein diet does not interfere with kidney function in those with healthy kidneys.
-However, a high-protein diet may increase uric acid excretion, and this could potentially increase uric acid stone formation in some people, especially those with a pre-existing history of gout or a previous uric acid kidney stone.
-(Clinical Nutrition Research 2015: Nutritional management of kidney stones (nephrolithiasis) [overview article; ungraded]) However, somewhat controversial evidence suggests increased uric acid excretion may be associated with a lower risk of calcium oxalate stone formation.
-(Kidney International 2008: 24-h uric acid excretion and the risk of kidney stones [cross-sectional observational study; weak evidence]) And remember, a low-carb or keto diet is usually moderate, not high, in protein.
+However, a high-protein diet may increase uric acid excretion, and this could potentially increase uric acid stone formation in some people, especially those with a pre-existing history of gout or a previous uric acid kidney stone.27 However, somewhat controversial evidence suggests increased uric acid excretion may be associated with a lower risk of calcium oxalate stone formation.28 And remember, a low-carb or keto diet is usually moderate – not high – in protein.
 Therefore, this concern may not apply to most people following a properly-formulated ketogenic diet.

 Along with paying attention to these six factors, if you have a history of kidney stones, your physician can measure your urinary concentrations of oxalate, phosphate, uric acid, and calcium prior to beginning a low-carb or ketogenic diet.
-This can help determine if a dietary reduction in oxalate, sodium, or dietary protein, or an increase in dietary calcium is necessary.
+This can help determine if a dietary reduction in oxalate, sodium, or protein – or an increase in dietary calcium – is necessary.

 Your doctor may also prescribe supplements or medications such as potassium citrate to reduce calcium oxalate stone formation, or thiazide diuretics to reduce the formation of calcium oxalate and phosphate stones.
 (Note, however, that thiazides can increase uric acid stones.)